RediSearch/RediSearch/docs/commands/ft.aliasdel.md

 is index alias to be removed.
 </details>

-## Returns
+## Return

-FT.ALIASSADD returns a simple string reply `OK` if executed correctly, or an error reply otherwise.
+FT.ALIASDEL returns a simple string reply `OK` if executed correctly, or an error reply otherwise.

 ## Examples